-^{} This work was funded by the DFG project "Polynomial Systems on Semirings: Foundations, Algorithms, Applications"
+\This work was funded by the DFG project "Polynomial Systems on Semirings: Foundations, Algorithms, Applications"

-1 Freely available from https://github.com/mschlund/FPsolve.
+&lt;sup>aFreely available from https://github.com/mschlund/FPsolve.

-- Computing the reputation of a principal in a reputation system (a system in which principals can recommend other principals, and rules are used to compute reputation out of a set of direct recommendations) reduces to solving an algebraic system [5]. - Evaluating a Datalog query can be reformulated as the problem of deciding whether a non-terminal of a context-free grammar is productive or not, and so it also amounts to solving a system of equations.
+- Shortest-paths problems on finite graphs and on some infinite graphs, like those generated by weighted pushdown automata, can be reduced to solving fixed-point equations over a semiring having the possible edge weights as elements [8, 22]. - Data-flow equations associated to many intra- and interprocedural dataflow analyses are fixed-point equations over complete lattices [18], which can often be recast as equations on semirings [22, 6]. - Authorization problems (like, for instance, the authorization problem for the SPKI/SDSI authorization system), can be recast as a reachability problem in weighted pushdown automata [17], and thus to algebraic systems [6]. - Computing the reputation of a principal in a reputation system (a system in which principals can recommend other principals, and rules are used to compute reputation out of a set of direct recommendations) reduces to solving an algebraic system [5]. - Evaluating a Datalog query can be reformulated as the problem of deciding whether a non-terminal of a context-free grammar is productive or not, and so it also amounts to solving a system of equations.
 Moreover, several problems concerning the computation of provenance information, an important research topic in database theory, reduces to solving an associated algebraic system over different semirings.
-[11]
+[14]

 The paper is structured as follows.
 Section 2 motivates by means of a scenario the interest of generic solvers for algebraic systems.
-Section 3 describes the basic algorithms and data structures used in FPSOLVE .
-Finally, Section 4 briefly describes the implementation.
+Section 3 describes the basic algorithms and data structures used in FPSOLVE.
+Finally, Section 5 briefly describes the implementation.

-2 Scenario: A Recommendation System
+2. Scenario: A Recommendation System

-We succinctly describe SDSIREC, a recommendation system inspired by the SDSI authorization system [12], and very close to the reputation system described in [5].
+We succinctly describe SDSIREC, a recommendation system inspired by the SDSI authorization system [17], and very close to the reputation system described in [5].